moonbit-community/debug/debug/README.mbt.md

 - A tree-based `diff` (`ReprDelta`) with configurable float tolerance
 - A pretty printer for both `Repr` and `ReprDelta` (optionally with ANSI marks)

+## Project structure

+The current pre-build command design forces us to separate the build script (written in MoonBit) into its own module and use a local binary dependency to invoke it.
+Therefore, the project is structured as follows:

+- `debug/`: the main library module
+- `auto_derive/`: the build script module that generates `Debug` implementations
+- `auto_derive_example/`: an example module that uses the `debug` library and build script to generate code

 ## Quickstart

 Run the small demo: